 Marketing a product to an individual consumer rather than to a business is often a very different proposition.
 Or is it?
 The growth of digital media means that there is an increasing number of channels and methods from which to chose.
 So how should marketers approach the task of engaging and winning customers?
 It’s a bit like learning a dance.

-Summary of the differences between B2B vs. B2C marketing
+Comparing B2B vs. B2C marketing

 Businesses that Sell to Consumers